-I did take a week off, but I came back too soon and put a ton of stress on the bone.
+I did take a week off, but I came back too soon.
+I did some light lifting and 10 mins on the rp3.
 After my workout I sneezed and had a horrible shooting pain in my side, which was the bone fracturing.
 I had to take 8 weeks off after that (ie 150+ minutes of cross training alone everyday for almost 2 months.
 NOT WORTH IT).

 Importantly I learned:

 Don’t be a hero.
 Don’t try to do the rowing motion until you can go from lying down to sitting up without pain.
 If you let it heal completely it’ll be fine, but if you come back before the bone is healed it’ll be a recurring problem for as long as you keep rowing.

 DO NOT TAKE ANY ANTI-INFLAMMITORIES (IE ADVIL) OR ICE THE AREA

 You want to site of the bone to stay inflamed so that it can heal.
 If you do either of these things you inhibit the body from sending blood and other helpful biological healing mechanisms to your rib.

 I also learned the National Team trainer’s theory that rib problems come from weaknesses in the shoulder or upper torso.
 I had tolerable shoulder pain for most of my senior year of rowing, my trainers in college treated it, but never addressed the root issue.
 It developed into having tendentious in my rotator cuff.
 So if you’re having issues get them looked at before it creates other issues.
 Compensating for a larger problems created the stress that broke my rib.